sbbala07/Smart_ATS/README.md

 Add multi-JD support for batch hiring workflows
 ---
 Author

-Built by Bala as a portfolio project while learning AI/ML engineering.
+Built by Balachandran as a portfolio project while learning AI/ML engineering.